 - Teacher Research Project B – EDFGC5811

 After graduating from the Brisbane College of Advanced Education Rob taught in rural, regional and remote schools in Queensland for the next 15 years.
 On appointment to the University of Ballarat (and subsequently Federation University) Rob took responsibility for teaching science education to undergraduate and postgraduate pre-service teachers.
 He has also been Program Coordinator for the Graduate Diploma of Education (Primary) Program (2007 to 2009) as well as the BEd (P-6/P-10) Coordinator (2009 to 2013).
-In 2014 Rob taught at the University of Chester in the UK as part of an academic staff exchange, and is currently Program Leader of the Master of Teaching (Primary) program.
+In 2014 Rob taught at the University of Chester in the UK as part of an academic staff exchange.

 Areas of expertise